microsoft/hlsl-specs/proposals/xxxx-experimental-dxil.md

 for the compiler and drivers to detect experimental opcodes.
 When an opcode is transistioned to stable the opcode needs to be assigned a stable number.
 This splits the 4 billion opcode space into two 2 billion partions.
 One for stable one for experimental.
+The proposal results in two separatlye contiguous op code tables.

-This is the simpliest proposal with the least invasive set of changes.
+This is marginally the simpliest proposal with the least invasive set of changes.
+It is only marginally simpler than other reserved bit proposals.

 Pros:
  * Very simple